yeokm1/sensor_clock_2/README.md

 ![Screen](/misc/sensor clock 2 schematic.png)

 A Fritzing schematic.
 This schematic only represents the logical connections I made.
 The physical connections differs due to space issues.
 As Fritzing does not have DHT22, DS3231 chronodot and I2C LCD, I modified some existing and downloaded designs.
+Code assumes solder jumper on Powerboost Shield is soldered on pin A3.

 <b>Things to take note before modifying my code/design:</b>